CytoidCommunity/Cytoid-wiki/docs/en/events/README.md

   - Obtain 97.5%+ accuracy 5 times or 98.5+% accuracy once on Hard or EX difficulty of *Gray Memories*.
   - Obtain 98.5%+ accuracy 5 times or 99+% accuracy once on Hard or EX difficulty of *愛を探して*.

 - **Kuro: Tier 1**: Obtain D or higher on *Alternative Destination*, *Hidden Identity*, and *Bluebell Dystopia*.
 - **Kuro: Tier 2**:
   - Obtain 96.5%+ accuracy 5 times or 98+% accuracy once on Hard or EX difficulty of *Alternative Destination*.
   - Obtain 97%+ accuracy 5 times or 98.5+% accuracy once on Hard or EX difficulty of *Hidden Identity*.
-  - Obtain 96%+ accuracy 5 times or 97.5+% accuracy once on Hard or EX difficulty of *Bluebell Dystopia*.
-- **Kuro: Tier 2**:
-  - Obtain 96.5%+ accuracy 5 times or 98+% accuracy once on Hard or EX difficulty of *Alternative Destination*.
-  - Obtain 97%+ accuracy 5 times or 98.5+% accuracy once on Hard or EX difficulty of *Hidden Identity*.